1) Wheeled Powered Paragliding (WPPG):

-Wheeled launch paragliding is growing popular due to it's inherent safety, and with older, less able or simply pilots not wanting to Carry or Land with 25~30+kg of equipment inc. fuel on their backs.
+Wheeled launch paragliding is growing popular due to it's inherent safety, and with older, less able or simply people/pilots Not wanting to Carry or Land with 20~30+kg of fuel & equipment on their backs !

 -------- / --------

-Many LowBoy Quad pilots utilise there additional forward space and frame to carry there fishing, shooting, camping equipment, and many farmers are starting to realise the low cost potential of being able to locating stock or Vernon etc., some pilots build custom storage box where the passenger seat usually sits, many pilots use the front seat to temporarily store there Wing whilst taxiing back to or from there vehicle.
+Some LowBoy Quad pilots utilise there additional forward space to fit a cargo box for there fishing, shooting & camping equipment, farmers are starting to realise the low cost potential of being able to locating stock or vernon etc..
+Custom storage boxes can be built & fitted where the passenger seat usually sits, many pilots use the front seat to temporarily store there Wing whilst taxiing back to or from there vehicle.